 In 2008, Senate Bill 221, comprehensive legislation to update the laws governing the electric industry and implement an alternative energy portfolio standard and energy efficiency standard, was signed into law.
 The major provisions of the legislation apply directly to the state's four IOUs.
 Ohio's municipal electric systems and rural electric cooperatives maintain local decision-making authority.
-Staff and counsel to the OMEA (legislative liaison to 80 Ohio municipal electric systems and to AMP) were successful in including favorable language regarding customer switches and treatment of hydroelectric facilities in the legislation.
+Staff and counsel to the OMEA (legislative liaison to 80 Ohio municipal electric systems and to AMP) were successful in including favorable language regarding customer switches, treatment of hydroelectric facilities, and generation already in operation in the legislation.

 In 2014, lawmakers adopted Senate Bill 310, legislation to modify the alternative energy portfolio standard.
-Among other things, the legislation imposes a two-year freeze (at 2014 levels) on annual renewable and energy efficiency increases applicable to Ohio's investor-owned utilities, creates the Energy Mandates Study Committee to review possible future changes to the law, and eliminates the instate requirement that half of renewables need to come from resources located in Ohio.
-Staff and counsel to the OMEA were successful in securing favorable language for the Greenup hydroelectric generating facility - it was included by definition as a renewable energy resource and is now eligible to generate Renewable Energy Certificates.
-The legislation otherwise had no direct impact on Ohio municipal electric systems and rural electric cooperatives maintain local decision making authority.
+Among other things, the legislation imposed a two-year freeze, at 2014 levels, on annual renewable and energy efficiency increased applicable to Ohio's investor-owned utilities, created the Energy Mandates Study Committee to review possible future changes to the law, and eliminated the instate requirement that half of renewables need to come from resources located in Ohio.
+Staff and counsel to the OMEA were successful in securing favorable language for the Greenup hydroelectric generating facility - it was included by definition as a renewable energy resource and is now eligible to generate renewable energy certificates.
+The legislation otherwise had no direct impact on Ohio municipal electric systems.
+Ohio municipal electric systems and rural electric cooperatives maintain local decision making authority.

 In 2015, the Energy Mandates Study Committee issued their final report.
-The report makes several recommendations, none of which have a direct impact on AMP or municipal electric members.
+The report made several recommendations, none of which have a direct impact on AMP or municipal electric members.